rcherrueau/execo/doc/index.rst

 Welcome to execo
 ================

 Execo is a Python library that allows you to finely manage operating systems process on thousands of remote hosts.
+It is well designed
-It is well designed for :
+for:

-- prototype experiment distributed systems
+- prototyping experiments on distributed systems

 - automatize admin tasks

 - create reproducible experiments

 Contents: